dpgaspar/Flask-AppBuilder/docs/security.rst

 The framework you automatically create all the possible existing permissions on your views or menus, by "inspection" your code.

-Each time you create a new view based on a model (derived from GeneralView) it will create the following permissions:
+Each time you create a new view based on a model (inherit from GeneralView) it will create the following permissions:

 	- can list
 	- can show